 The Crusades and Frankish rule followed by Mamluk incursions

-From 1233 onward, as a result of incessant warfare between the Crusader knights who ruled the city and various regional powers, Antioch’s standing as a city declined to the point that it barely appeared in records for 30 years; in 1254, the Armenian kings ruled Antioch while the prince of Antioch resided in Tripoli.
-The Armenians drew up a treaty with the Mongols, who were now ravaging Muslim lands from the East; under their protection they extended their territory into Aleppo to the south.
+From 1233 onward, as a result of incessant warfare between the Crusader knights who ruled the city and various regional powers, Antioch’s standing as a city declined to the point that it barely appeared in records for thirty years thereafter.
+In 1254, the Armenian kings ruled Antioch while the prince of Antioch resided in Tripoli.
+The Armenians drew up a treaty with the Mongols, who were now ravaging Muslim lands from the East.
+Under their protection, they extended their territory into Aleppo to the south.

-In January of 1265 Baibars, the fourth Mamluk sultan of Egypt, launched an offensive against the Frankish crusaders who then ruled the city; in 1268 he besieged Antioch, capturing it on May 18.
+In January of 1265, Baibars, the fourth Mamluk sultan of Egypt, launched an offensive against the Frankish crusaders who then ruled the city, and in 1268, he besieged Antioch, capturing it on May 18th.
 While he had promised to spare the lives of the inhabitants, he broke his promise and razed the city, killing or enslaving nearly the entire population upon their surrender.